NathanDennis1/Predicting-Movie-Popularity-On-IMDb/README.md

-Stat-302-Project-1

-STAT302 Project 1 contains the pdf for the project, with all results and analysis.

-STAT302_Project.Rmd contains the r markdown file associated with this project.
+# Project for STAT 302 at UW

+In this group project we answered several questions pertaining to different variables in the dataset using techniques such as hypothesis testing and multiple linear regression.

+Predicting Movie Popularity on IMDb contains the relevent written report of the project.

+Predicting-Movie-Popularity-on-IMDb.rmd has the associated R code.